 The AWS Community Builders program is an ongoing initiative built in one year intervals for program members.
 Many members will feel like the skills they’ve gained after one year are sufficient and exit, while others may easily re-apply to remain in the program for another year.
 Part of the re-application process is showing examples of content or contributions that helps other AWS builders.

 Q: How is the AWS Community Builders program different from the AWS Heroes program?

 The AWS Community Builders program accepts applications, while the AWS Heroes program is an invitation-only recognition program.
 The Community Builders program focuses on offering education and community engagement opportunities to a larger number of interested and active AWS builders, whereas the Heroes program has fewer members.
 Being a part of the Community Builders program does not exclude you from future nomination to the Heroes program.

 Q: Does the AWS Community Builders program cost anything for members?

 No, the program is free for all members.

 Q: What are the benefits of joining the AWS Community Builders program?

 Members of the program will receive:

-- Mentorship from AWS subject matter experts on a variety of topics, including content creation, community building, and support for submitting CFPs and securing speaking engagements
+- Learning from AWS subject matter experts on a variety of non-technical topics, including content creation and support for submitting CFPs and securing speaking engagements

 - AWS Promotional Credits and other helpful resources to support content creation and community-based work